adenletchworth/Reddit-finder/readme.md

 ## Project Overview

-ThreadMatch is a project designed to utilize multi-modal semantic similarity search to find similar posts within a given subreddit.
-By combining the text content of posts and the text from URLs mentioned in the posts, ThreadMatch provides enriched and more accurate search results.
-Video and Image Search is WIP.
+Thread Match is designed to use multi-modal semantic similarity search to find similar posts within a subreddit.
+It combines the text from posts, URLs, and image embeddings to deliver more accurate search results.
+Video search is currently in development

 ## Features